meilisearch/documentation/reference/api/documents.md

 Add a list of documents or update them if they already exist.
 If the provided index does not exist, it will be created.

 If you send an already existing document (same [document id](/learn/core_concepts/primary_key.md#document-id)) the old document will be only partially updated according to the fields of the new document.
-Thus, any fields not present in the new document are kept and remained unchanged.
+Thus, any fields not present in the new document are kept and remain unchanged.

 To completely overwrite a document, check out the [add or replace documents route](/reference/api/documents.md#add-or-replace-documents).

-If the provided index does not exist, it will be created.

 If you want to set the [**primary key** of your index](/learn/core_concepts/primary_key.md#setting-the-primary-key-on-document-addition) through this route, it only has to be done **the first time you add documents** to the index.
-After which it will be ignored if given.
+After which, it will be ignored if given.

 This endpoint accepts the following content types: